-One thing about Ireland is for sure, and that’s that any Irish Festival is sure to be a party.
+One thing about Ireland is for sure, and that’s that any Irish festival is sure to be a party.
 There’s no denying that Ireland can sometimes seem a sleepy, quaint country.
 But alongside the miles of rolling green hillsides, sheep-laden fields, and beautiful coastlines, there is an underbelly of liveliness, adventure, and once-in-a-lifetime experiences.

-One thing for which there is no short supply in this incredible country is festivals; Ireland is chock full of events, festivals, and fairs to suit a variety of interests.
+One thing for which there is no short supply in this incredible country is festivals; Ireland is chock full of beautiful places, events, festivals, and fairs to suit various interests.
 From arts and traditional music to some of the best local food you’ll ever taste, there’s something for everyone.
-And bonus; the fun doesn’t stop in the chilly months!
-Here is a list of some of the most popular festivals in Ireland…for every month of the year!
+And bonus, the fun doesn’t stop in the chilly months!
+Here is a list of some of the most popular Irish festivals…for every month of the year!

 The festival showcases national talent in several different venues (including City Hall) so that you can see more of the city while you attend.